sysdream/chashell/README.md

 #### Building

-Build the binaries (change the domain_name and the encryption key) :
+Build all the binaries (change the domain_name and the encryption key) :

 ```